 Hooray, I’m going home

-For the best outcome and avoiding preventable re-hospitalizations:
+Extremely important to review for the best outcome and avoiding preventable re-hospitalizations:

 - Know how you are getting home, family or a service